recursecenter/blaggregator/CONTRIBUTE.md

 - allow users to add their blog feed URL from inside the app

 ### Would also be awesome:
-- pagination of the main page (so users can look back through the archives)
 - a bookmarklet so people can submit articles right from their browser
 - voting on posts (this might be used someday to determine which articles should publicly represent Hacker School)
 - a security audit of the app